-Your fruit favorites, including apples, bananas and tomatoes, all produce high levels of ethylene, a gas that interferes with the production of ethylene in flowers.
-In turn, this speeds up signs of ageing and shortens their life.
+According to Interflora Florist Vicky Wilson, your fruit bowl could be one of the main reasons why your flowers are wilting so quickly.
+This is because many fruits, including apples, bananas, and tomatoes, all produce high levels of ethylene, a gas that interferes with the production of ethylene in flowers.
+In turn, this speeds up signs of aging and shortens their life.

-The florist continued: 'If the mouth of your vase is too wide, the arrangement will lose all shape.
+'If the vase is too narrow, the stems might get squished.
+Damaged stems equate to a short vase life,' Vicky says.'If the mouth of your vase is too wide, the arrangement will lose all shape.
 A pro-tip is to ensure that the stems fit nicely into the mouth of the vase'.

-3. Trim the flowers' stems
+3. Forgetting to trim the stems

 Flowers use capillary action to bring the vase water up to the blooms, and simply cutting the stems shorter will make it easier for them to collect the water.

 And, if they've been sitting in a bucket at the florists for a while, it might be that their stems have become damaged at the bottom – cutting them off by a couple of inches will create a fresh opening for water to rise through.
 Cut the stems at an angle and under water then pop them straight into the vase of water for best results.